What can I use the internet for?

 Does it seem accurate?

 Check if it is endorsed by an organisation you trust, such as the NHS.
-You can also check if it has been accredited as a source of reliable health information, for example by Health on the Net, or if it follows general guidelines set out in the NHS content policy.
+You can also check if it has been accredited as a source of reliable health information, for example by the Patient Information Forum, or if it follows general guidelines set out in the NHS content policy.
 You can also look for information from well-known charities, or government-run organisations (look for websites ending in .gov).

 Does the information list its sources and do they look reputable?
 For example, is it based on scientific evidence?
 See if you can cross-check the information with another website you trust or in a printed source.
 You can also check the website to see if they provide information on how they produce their content.